skydoves/landscapist/docs/landscapist/performance-comparison.md

 | resize frame, painter | new | 13.8 | 72.2 |

 The first two rows are an image with no plugin and no slot, which is the one drawn by a single layout node.
-The rows named painter are `rememberLandscapistImagePainter` against Coil's `rememberAsyncImagePainter`, both inside a plain `Image`.
+The rows named painter are `rememberImagePainter` against Coil's `rememberAsyncImagePainter`, both inside a plain `Image`.

 Two of those rows are not comparisons. `resize frame, painter` is one: the Coil arm keys its